megoRU/HangmanDiscordBot/.github/privacy.md

-## Giveaway Privacy Policy
+## Hangman Privacy Policy

-### By using the Giveaway you accept with its privacy policy.
+### By using the Hangman you accept with its privacy policy.

 ### 1. What does it store?
 #### Hangman stores the following: